-Note that these are two different activities: roughly half of your writing responses should be personal; the other half analytical.
 Please remember that you cannot possibly discuss broad issues in 2 pages.
 You will be graded on specificity and thoughtfulness.

-Every reading response, whether personal or analytical should demonstrate active engagement in the text and in ideas generated by that text.
+Every reading response should demonstrate active engagement in the text and in ideas generated by that text.
 Weekly assignments will be graded on a 1-10 scale, based on the following: